 All year round, you will find many of the town’s walls adorned with exciting and colorful street art.
-During the annual Street Art Festival, additional performances and stalls bring the art to life – certainly an interesting time to visit!
+During the annual Street Art Festival, additional performances and stalls bring the art to life – indeed, an interesting time to visit!
 When visiting the area, be sure to wander around and take a few photos.

 There is certainly plenty to see and do in this small country, proving that size really does not matter when it comes to how visit-worthy a country is.

-Despite Bosnia and Herzegovina’s troubled past, this is a country that is still very naturally undiscovered and one which begs to be explored.
+Despite Bosnia and Herzegovina’s troubled past, this is a country that is still very naturally undiscovered and one that begs to be explored.